FOREX-Japanese yen jumps after authorities sound intervention warning

 Yen vs dollarhttps://tmsnrt.rs/3aGspcn

-(Reporting by Tommy Wilkes Additional reporting by Alun John and Dhara Ranasinghe; Editing by Frank Jack Daniel and David Evans)
+(Reporting by Tommy Wilkes Additional reporting by Alun John and Dhara Ranasinghe; Editing by Frank Jack Daniel, David Evans and Andrew Heavens)

 ((saikat.chatterjee@thomsonreuters.com; +44-20-7542-1713; Reuters Messaging: saikat.chatterjee.reuters.com@reuters.net))